guilhermetavares/racing_analytics/README.md

 $ make test
 ```

-4. For see a file example, just run
+4. To see a file example, just run
 ```
 $ make example
 ```